marcc-hpc/tutorials/pages/shortcourse/shortcourse_portal_jupyter.md

 http://localhost:8035/?token=c8d1f73c9ed0a95ad3bba63906d863cbc2549e1ede6a28a8
 ~~~

+{% include important.html content='In the following step you will open a connection to our cluster from your personal computer.
+Be sure to run the following command on the same machine where you are running your web browser.' %}

 At this point the server is ready.
-Open a seperate terminal and use the `ssh` command to open another connection. ***Your terminal will stall if this works!*** Do not worry if the command does not return.
+Open a seperate terminal on your local machine (i.e. a laptop or desktop with a web browser) and not on the remote cluster.
+Use the `ssh` command to open another connection. ***Your terminal will stall if this works!*** Do not worry if the command does not return.
 This means that the tunnel is working.

 ~~~
 $ ssh -N -L 8035:gpu001:8035 rbradley@login.marcc.jhu.edu